lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Create a bootable vboot image
 -----------------------------

 A bootable image must now be generated using the vboot toolkit.
-To do you must locate the kernel key block (`<PATH TO KEYBLOCK>` below) and the private key (`<PATH TO PRIVATE KEY>`) installed with `vboot`.
+To do so you must locate the kernel key block (`<PATH TO KEYBLOCK>` below) and the private key (`<PATH TO PRIVATE KEY>`) installed with `vboot`.
 In Debian based systems these keys are found at:

  - /usr/share/vboot/devkeys/kernel.keyblock (`<PATH TO KEYBLOCK>`)
  - /usr/share/vboot/devkeys/kernel_data_key.vbprivk (`<PATH TO PRIVATE KEY>`)